jmakovecki/SchedLinSim/README.md

 ## Project organization
 SchedLinSim is organized into the following directories:

-> - **root directory** contains the GUI, its related directories and project presentation files.
+- **root directory** contains the GUI, its related directories and project presentation files.
 	- **simulator** contains the SchedLinSim.js main file that can be used as a library, related files and presets.
 		- **classes** contains the files that implement simulator's scheduling classes.
 		- **docs** contains the simulator documentation.
 			- **templates** contains templates for simulation definitions and scheduling classes.

+The project repository is published at: [https://github.com/jmakovecki/SchedLinSim](https://github.com/jmakovecki/SchedLinSim)
 <br/>

 ## Credits and licence